KQM-git/TCL/combat-mechanics/elemental-effects/transformative-reactions.md

 * Triggering Crystallize on an Electro-Charged target will provide an Electro Crystal.
 * Picking up multiple crystals refreshes the duration of the shield and its element type.
+* Crystals will always spawn in front of the enemy when possible.

 ## Burning